The Big Sky (film): Plot

-The Missouri Company knows about the threat to their monopoly.
-One day, it makes its move.
-A party led by Streak (Jim Davis) captures Teal Eye and tries to burn the boat, but Frenchy wakes up before the fire causes much damage.
-Poordevil tracks the enemy and Boone and Jim rescue the woman.
-Later the expedition puts in at a company trading post and leaves a warning not to interfere.
-A week later they repulse an attack by Crow Indians.
+The Missouri Company knows about the threat to its monopoly represented by the Mandan's excursion.
+A party led by their henchman Streak captures Teal Eye and tries to burn the boat, but Frenchy awakens before the fire can cause much damage.
+Poordevil tracks the enemy and Boone and Jim rescue Teal Eye.
+The expedition confronts the company at their trading post and leaves a warning not to further interfere.
+A week later, they repulse an attack by Crow Indians.
 Jim is separated from the group and shot in the leg.
-Boone, followed by Teal Eye and Poordevil, finds him, extracts the bullet and waits for his friend to heal.
+Boone, followed by Teal Eye and Poordevil, finds Boone, extracts the bullet and waits for him to heal.
 When they rejoin their band, they find Streak trying to buy the boat and the goods on it.
-Jim compares the bullet dug out of his leg with one of Streak's and finds them to be the same.
+Jim compares the bullet extracted from his leg with one of Streak's and finds them to be identical.
 Streak and his men are killed in the ensuing shootout.

 The expedition finally reaches the Blackfoot village and begins trading.
-Teal Eye then tells a very disappointed Jim that she loves him... like a brother.
-Boone follows her back to her teepee.
-When he emerges much later, he is surprised to find out he is now married.
-However, Teal Eye makes him buy her from her father, so that he will be free to leave her any time he wants to.
-With winter coming on, the men soon begin the long return boat trip and Boone goes with them, abandoning Teal Eye.
-This cools the earlier friendship between Boone and Jim, who confides to Zeb that unlike Boone he would not have left if Teal Eye had chosen him instead.
-Later that evening, however, Boone changes his mind and decides to return to Teal Eye, which pleases Jim greatly, and the two men remain friends as they finally go their separate ways.
+Jim is disappointed when Teal Eye tells him that she loves him, but as a brother, and not romantically.
+Boone follows her to her teepee, and he and Teal Eye both admit their attraction to each other.
+When Boone later emerges, the tribe is celebrating.
+Boone is surprised to learn that all now consider him and Teal Eye to be married.
+Later, Teal Eye forces Boone buy her from her father so that he will be free to leave her whenever he wishes.
+With winter approaching, the men of the Mandan prepare their boat for the long trip back.
+After some hestitation, Boone accompanies them, abandoning Teal Eye.
+Jim confides to Zeb that, unlike Boone, he would not have left if Teal Eye had chosen him instead.
+Later that evening, Boone changes his mind and returns to Teal Eye, which pleases Jim greatly, and the men remain friends.